Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 ## A stack machine

-To execute a nested expression, you\'ll have to create a stack that keeps track of the state and function pointers here.
+To execute a nested expression, you'll have to create a stack that keeps track of the state and function pointers here.

 ```cpp